lovakumart/dds-rest-api/README.md

-# Drone Delivery Service
+# Drone Delivery API

-Drone Delivery Service is an application to manage the online orders and deliveries to the customers effectively.
-This service is capable enough to determine the best way to deliver the package which helps the customer and Walmart.
-This service will also help to determine the NPS value which is determined by customer satisfication.
+Drone Delivery API is an application to manage the online orders and deliveries to the customers effectively.
+This application is capable enough to determine the best way to deliver the package which helps the customer and Walmart.
+This will also help to determine the NPS value which is determined by customer satisfication.

 Assumptions
 ============